 Vik is a small village situated on the south coast of Iceland.
 It's a quiet village, near Reynisfjara Beach and Dyrholaey, both of which are popular attractions in Iceland.
 However, Vik's central location on the south coast is what makes it a perfect place to stay to see all the sights in the south.

-From your accommodation in Vik you can hire a car and explore the entire south coast of Iceland at your leisure.
+Hire a car in Reykjavik and drive the 2.5 hours to Vik, then you explore the entire south coast of Iceland at your leisure.
 Everything that could possibly be on your itinerary in the region will be around an hour or two’s drive from your accommodation, making it an incredibly convenient base for your trip.

 From Vik, famous waterfalls such as Seljalandsfoss and Skogafoss are less than an hour’s drive to the west back towards Reykjavik.
 In the other direction, Skaftafell National Park is also only an hour’s drive east from Vik, home to more incredible waterfalls, stunning glacial lagoons and great hikes.